DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Kai's car passed buildings.
-Following them was the second car, then the third and so on, passing through the spirit' nest, but there was no signs of anything threating to attack them.
+Following them was the second car, then the third and so on, passing through the spirit' nest, but there were no signs of anything threating to attack them.

 "Jeanne, how are things on your end?"